gituser-rk/cmk_livestatus_trafficlight/README.md

 ## Power Supply

 I've decided to choose a 12V/0.5A feeding via Ethernet cable spare pins.
 This should be enough for 5 to 15 meters cable length depending on the cable quality.
 If you need to provide the power over a longer cable, you should use a higher voltage.
 But ATTENTION: two resistors must be removed from the OrangePi Zero board.
 They are 750 Ohms parallel to the PoE input and would overheat at such high voltages.
-See documentation.
+See documentation [here](https://linux-sunxi.org/Xunlong_Orange_Pi_Zero#Passive_PoE)
 I've removed them anyway.
 A stepdown (buck) converter is needed to provide the neccesary 5V for the OrangePi Zero.

 ### Wiring: